httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 between multiple CDNs can be used as an attack vector (e.g., see {{loop-attack}}), especially if one CDN unintentionally strips the loop detection headers of another.

-This specification defines the CDN-Loop HTTP request header field to help detect such attacks and accidents among implementing forwarding CDNs, by disallowing its modification by their customers.
+This specification defines the CDN-Loop HTTP request header field to help detect such attacks and accidents among forwarding CDNs that have implemented it; the header field may not be modified by their customers.

 ## Relationship to Via

-HTTP defines the Via header field in {{!RFC7230}}, Section 5.7.1 for "tracking message forwards, avoiding request loops, and identifying the protocol capabilities of senders along the request/response chain."
+HTTP defines the Via header field in Section 5.7.1 of {{!RFC7230}} for "tracking message forwards, avoiding request loops, and identifying the protocol capabilities of senders along the request/response chain."